 New is the Convener of the Mountain Club South Africa (MCSA) Cape Town Search and Rescue team.
 He has compiled a short list of basic safety tips for mountain users:

 - Bring warm clothes (weather can suddenly change in the mountains).

 - Take plenty of water.

 - Save the emergency number.

 Mountain Rescue in the Western Cape is managed by Metro Emergency Medical Services (EMS), in conjunction with Wilderness Search and Rescue (WSAR).
-The team provides a free rescue service to mountain users, be it performing a helicopter extraction or simply assisting a lost hiker or
+The team provides a free rescue service to mountain users.
+This includes performing a helicopter extraction or simply assisting a lost hiker.

 In case of any mountain related incident, please call Metro Emergency Call Centre on 021-937-0300.